pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324xG_EVAL/Examples/DMA/DMA_FLASHToRAM/readme.txt

 @par Example Description

-This example provides a description of how to use a DMA channel to transfer a word data buffer from Flash memory to embedded SRAM through the STM32F4xx HAL API.
+This example provides a description of how to use a DMA to transfer a word data buffer from Flash memory to embedded SRAM through the HAL API.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.